Daedeross/MapToolDiceWidget/README.md

 ### Adding a Flat Modifier

 The first *pseudo*-die button is the Flat Modifier button.
 Show above with the default (+/-) icon.
-This is canned a pseudo-die button because it behaves just like an actual die button but does not represent a die, rather it is for specefying a flat modifier to be added or subtracted from the result.
+This is called a pseudo-die button because it behaves just like an actual die button but does not represent a die, rather it is for specefying a flat modifier to be added or subtracted from the result.
 Like dice, left-clicking on the button will add one to modifier while right-clicking subtract one.
 Holding Control or Shift has the same affect as well.

 ### Specifying Advantage/Disadvantage